hellowaste344/CPUBruteForce/README.md

 # CPUBruteForce
-let's decyrypt passwords and measure how much time it took.
+let's crack the password and measure how much time it took.